awmact/awmact.github.io/README.md

 The Chapter will award one scholarship with a value of $1000 for the upcoming academic year to the most qualified individual meeting the requirements.

-Applications must be submitted by the first business day following March 31st, each year.
-The application package can be downloaded from the A&WMA New England Section website [Click Here](http://www.awmanewengland.org/Documents/CT%20Chapter/CT%20AWMA%20Scholarship%20Application.pdf).
+[Applications (click here to download)](https://github.com/awmact/awmact.github.io/raw/master/CT-AWMA-Scholarship-Application.pdf) must be submitted by the first business day following March 31st, each year.

 <a href="https://www.linkedin.com/groups/5156530"><img src="Linked-in-Logo.png" width="124" height="43" /></a>